This section includes application forms and general information for new and existing dog owners.

 Dog Control Policy and Practices Report

 Section 10A of the Dog Control Act 1996 requires the Council to report on its dog control policies and practices for the financial year.
-Click here to read the Dog Control Policy and Practices Report.
+You can read the latest Animal Control Policy and Practices Report.